Emilianocm-mx/Rust-Eze_WRO-FE-2026/README.md

 <a id="mechanical"></a>
 ## ⚙️ Mechanical Design Process

 Our mechanical design focuses on stability, and precise maneuverability to tackle the high-speed requirements of the WRO Future Engineers challenges.
 The entire robot was designed from scratch using CAD software and manufactured via 3D printing.
+CAD:

 <img width="1280" height="684" alt="assy" src="https://github.com/user-attachments/assets/9cb5212f-5ba9-4bf2-8bcd-9cad8fd39e7b" />